Inviting or Adding SSO users

 Content role

-Choose the level of role to the knowledge base content level.
-The list of content roles available and its description (if provided) in the knowledge base would be displayed.
+Choose the level of role for the knowledge base content level.
+The list of content roles available and their description (if provided) in the knowledge base would be displayed.
 You can also add custom roles and assign them to the SSO user.
-To read more about content role, see Content role.
+To read more about the content role, see Content role

-For example, you want to restrict the SSO user from publishing the documentation and give access to manage the documentation, you can assign the role as Draft writer.
+For example, if you want to restrict the SSO user from publishing the documentation and give them access to manage the documentation, you can assign the role of Draft writer.

-The Draft writer can add or update articles, but cannot publish
+The Draft writer can add or update articles but cannot publish them

 Content access